cogentcore/core/README.md

 ### TODO

 Next:
+* in Layout: if you have 2 stacked horiz guys in a vert col, it lays out according to prefs of each -- just need to have a max = -1 on the layout itself and enforce that, so by default it takes up its max amount of space in other dimension.  not exactly sure about effects in terms of overall propagation for other layouts etc.  maybe just something you manually set for outer-most vlayout.
+* Layout flow types
+* Layout grid
-* NodeWidget -- need "Elements" or "Parts" for widgets with regions, styling, etc -- not a full child widget but just an element of a more complex widget. -- Qt calls them "subcontrols" -- e.g., http://doc.qt.io/qt-5/stylesheet-examples.html#customizing-qspinbox
+* WidgetBase-- has Controls = Layout -- add to NodeWidget. -- Qt calls them "subcontrols" -- e.g., http://doc.qt.io/qt-5/stylesheet-examples.html#customizing-qspinbox

 * text enter box
 * double-click!